TritonDataCenter/rfd/rfd/0040/README.md

 AdminChangeImageStor to easily migrate image files from local to manta storage.

 Load balancing (#3): For *Joyent's* services (images.jo, updates.jo) we could use the LB solution we use for other things.
-Another alternative is to use CNS and call it good enough.
+Another alternative is to use a CNAME to a CNS service record and call it good enough.

 Shared config (#4): Some things, like updates.jo's configured "channels" would need to be common between all instances.
 Some ideas here would be to